Your Attic Experts.

 Humidity issues in attics often stem from uneven temperatures, air leaks, or insufficient insulation.
 Proper insulation acts as a barrier, regulating temperature and airflow.
 When your attic is well insulated by experts like the EcoComfort Insulators, the chances of condensation and moisture accumulation are significantly reduced.

-Moisture and warmth create the perfect environment for mold.
-Over time, mold spores can damage insulation, rafters, and drywall.
-High-quality cellulose insulation contains properties that help resist mold growth, making it less likely for the attic environment to become a breeding ground for spores.
+Moisture and warmth create the perfect environment for mould.
+Over time, mould spores can damage insulation, rafters, and drywall.
+High-quality cellulose insulation contains properties that help resist mould growth, making it less likely for the attic environment to become a breeding ground for spores.
 When existing insulation is damaged, attic insulation removal is the first step to eliminating contamination and allowing for a fresh installation that keeps the attic drier.

 Another common source of attic moisture is ice damming in winter.
 When warm air escapes through the roof, it can melt snow that refreezes at the edges, creating dams that cause water to back up under shingles and seep into the attic.
 Adequate insulation levels help keep attic temperatures stable, reducing the chance of these ice dams forming and limiting water intrusion that can lead to elevated humidity.